toolleeo/cli-apps/README.md

 * [teetail](https://github.com/sl236/teetail) - Like tee, but only the tail goes in the file.
 * [tmux-fingers](https://github.com/morantron/tmux-fingers) - Copy pasting in terminal with vimium/vimperator like hints.
 * [ttyscheme](https://github.com/kolunmi/ttyscheme) - Collection of Color Schemes for the TTY.
+* [Various Scripts](https://github.com/xkcd386at/scripts) - Various script, mainly in shell and perl, to perform tasks such as combining head and tail, or other common tools accessed using fzf.
 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.
 * [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from the terminal.
 * [yank](https://github.com/mptre/yank) - Reads input from stdin and display a selection interface that allows a field to be selected and copied to the clipboard.